 Quercetin is a powerful antioxidant flavonoid found in a wide range of foods and plants including apples, various berries, green tea, red grapes, onions and ginkgo biloba.
 Quercetin’s antioxidant effects help promote immune health and studies have also shown that it can support sinus and respiratory health.8 Quercetin is often combined with bromelain in supplements, since bromelain may enhance the absorption of quercetin, but bromelain offers benefits of its own.

 Bromelain is derived from the stem of pineapples and features an impressive range of proteolytic enzymes.
 Bromelain has been studied for its benefits for sinus and lung health9,10 Together, quercetin and bromelain are a winning combo for respiratory support.

-The elecampane root may not be a household name, but it’s a heavyweight in the world of respiratory health, and this relative of the sunflower also has a rich history of traditional use.
-Elecampane root’s scientific name is Helenium, after Helen of Troy, and the folklore is that elecampane grew on the spot where her tears fell.
+The elecampane root may not be a household name, but this relative of the sunflower is a heavyweight in the world of respiratory health and has a rich history of traditional use.
+Elecampane root’s scientific name is Helenium, after Helen of Troy. and the folklore is that elecampane grew on the spot where her tears fell.
 Elecampane root has long been used as a traditional supporter to boost respiratory health and soothe the respiratory system, useful benefits for battling seasonal effects.11

 It may be a familiar kitchen herb, but health enthusiasts in-the-know are privy to the fact that oregano is much more than just a flavor-enhancer for your pizza.
 It provides antioxidants while promoting digestive function, immune function and, you guessed it, respiratory health.12,13 Researchers have reported that oregano supplements may promote a soothing of the respiratory system and improve airflow while boosting immune health.14